I wrote recently about Hilton HHonors withdrawing the one year of Gold status as a perk for American Express Platinum customers.

 These are excellent benefits which genuinely save you money.
 They are especially useful for the leisure traveller, for whom the cost of in-room internet and two hotel breakfasts is usually a crazy £50 or so.
 The guaranteed upgrade is also very useful, and many hotels go beyond the minimum – the Waldorf-Astoria at Syon Park always upgrades us three levels to the rooms overlooking the conservatory, for example.

 Hilton HHonors Gold usually requires 20 stays or 40 nights or 75,000 base points to obtain.
 (The number of nights has gone up this year from the previous 16.)

 However, there is a way to fast-track this.

-This link takes you to a fast-track application form.
+This link (EDIT – no longer works, use the alternative link below!) takes you to a fast-track application form.
 It gives you Gold status if you can manage 4 stays or 9 nights within 90 days of signing up.

 In theory, this offer is aimed at members of a Hilton scheme targetted (I think) at certain sports groups and it claims only stays at US properties count.
 In reality, neither of these statements is true.